 Program in Comparative Medicine website: http://medschool.umaryland.edu/vetmedicine/

 Should anyone require training for any species or specific procedure, Veterinary Resources will arrange for individual instruction at their earliest convenience.
-Please contact Veterinary Resources at 410-706-3540 for further information or to request training.
+If interested, please contact Veterinary Resources by email or by phone (at 410-706-3540) for further information or to request training.

 Handbook – Guidelines for Studies with Animals on Campus